 Rank-matric codes are codes that live in a vector space that is endowed with a different metric than the Hamming metric: in the rank-metric the distance between two codewords, represented as matrices over a smaller field, is defined as the rank of their difference.

-MRD codes are a special class of rank-metric codes that attain a bound analogous to the Singleton bound.
-They have interesting connections to many topics in discrete mathematics and have promissing applications to various code-based cryptosystems.
+The theory of rank-metric codes has interesting connections to many topics in discrete mathematics and promissing applications to code-based cryptography and network coding.

-In this seminar work, the student will study the properties and construction of MRD codes, in particular Gabidulin codes, and one or more cryptosystems that are based on these codes.
-The goal is to understand and summarize parts of Ch.
-2 & 3 of , and Ch.
-3 & 4 of .
+In this seminar work, the student will study properties and constructions of rank-metric codes and one or more applications.
+The goal is to understand and summarize parts of the following papers:

 H. Bartz, L. Holzbaur, H. Liu, S. Puchinger, J. Renner, A. Wachter-Zeh (2022).
 “Rank-Metric Codes and Their Applications”. arXiv: 2203.12384 https://arxiv.org/pdf/2203.12384.pdf